abooton/iris/docs/iris/src/userguide/navigating_a_cube.rst

 Adding and removing metadata to the cube at load time
 -----------------------------------------------------

-Sometimes when loading a cube problems occur when the amount of metadata is more or less than expected.
+Sometimes when loading a cube, problems occur when the amount of metadata is more or less than expected.
 This is often caused by one of the following:

  * The file does not contain enough metadata, and therefore the cube cannot know everything about the file.
  * Some of the metadata of the file is contained in the filename, but is not part of the actual file.
- * There is not enough metadata loaded from the original file as Iris has not handled the format fully. *(in which case, please let us know about it)*
+ * There is not enough metadata loaded from the original file as Iris has not handled the format fully *(in which case, please let us know about it)*.

 To solve this, all of :func:`iris.load`, :func:`iris.load_cube`, and :func:`iris.load_cubes` support a callback keyword.